Department of Mass Communication and Communication Studies

 Week 2: Discussion questions/reading due Tuesday Feb 6.
 Class discussion Tuesday, Feb 6 led by a team of two students.
 Refer to posted Addario assignment for details.
 Journal entry due before class on Thursday, Feb 8.
 Submit via Blackboard before midnight on Wednesday, Feb.
 7. Turn in rubric before class on Thursday.

-Week 3: Sidebar feature writing, Lifestyle feature writing.
+Week 3: News feature writing, Lifestyle feature writing.
 Feature practice story #1 due Tues., Feb.
 13.

 Week 4: Adventure feature writing .
 Feature skills development #1 due Tues., Feb.
 20.